m2osw/iplock/README.md

 will be skipped.
 This is particularly useful in the FORWARD chain to avoid having your own traffic forwarded.

+Default: none.

 ### `rule::<name>::destinations`

 This parameter defines a list of IP addresses or domain names to use to filter the outgoing network traffic.

-By default, no destination is checked and the rule is accepted whatever the destination is.
+Default: no destination is checked and the rule is accepted whatever the destination is.

 ### `rule::<name>::except_destinations`

 This parameter defines a list of IP addresses or domain names to not match when this rule is checked.
 If the destination matches, then that rule will be skipped.

+Default: none.

 ### `rule::<name>::protocol`

-This parameter defines which parameter is necessary to match this rule.
+This parameter defines which protocol is necessary to match this rule.

-By default, no protocol gets matched.
+Default: no protocol is matched meaning that all packets get checked.

 ### `rule::<name>::limit`

-This parameter defines the maximum number of connections are accepted by this rule.
+This parameter defines the maximum number of connections accepted by this rule.
 The parameter accepts one or two numbers.
 The first number represents the maximum number of connections from the sources and the second represents the maximum number of connections from the destinations.

-Note that each limit requires a rule for each limit.
+Note that each limit requires an iptable rule for each limit.

+Default: no limit enforced.

 ### `rule::<name>::action`